 The Associate of Applied Science Degree in Dietetic Technology is awarded to students with the below:

-1. The student must achieve a letter grade of C or above in each course comprising the DT program.
+1. The student must achieve a letter grade of C or above in each course comprising the Dietetic Technician Program.

-5. The student must complete all requirements for graduation to sit for the DTR exam certification at time of program completion.
+6. The student must complete all requirements for graduation to sit for the Dietetic Technician Registered exam certification at time of program completion.